-This mermaid silhouette from Martina Liana Style 1397 is for brides who want to feel sexy and glamorous on their wedding day.
-The curve-hugging fitted lace bodice with an illusion halter neckline features a thrilling open back adorned with exquisite bead-encrusted details.
+This mermaid silhouette from Martina Liana Style 1611 is for brides who want to feel sexy and glamorous on their wedding day.
+The curve-hugging fitted gown with off-the-shoulder straps.
 The voluminous skirt with layers of gentle tulle flares dramatically above the knee and flows into a full train, delivering a truly ethereal walk down the aisle.

 Sheath Wedding Dress Silhouette

 The sheath silhouette is a timeless choice for brides who want an elegant, sleek look on their wedding day.
 This slim silhouette hugs your body and falls straight to the floor.
 It is exceptionally comfortable to wear and delivers sophistication, glamour and elegance all at once.

 With a chic vibe, Stella York Style 7582 is a minimalist, sheath gown for brides who want a modern and sexy look on their wedding day.
 The sleek column silhouette is accented with an on-trend cowl neckline, spaghetti straps and sheer illusion tulle.
 The bodice, sides and back of the gown are highlighted with intricate boning, giving the dress added glamour.

 The back of the gown features delicate buttons that lead down to a simple yet luxurious train.
 Whether you’re walking down the aisle or making your grand entrance at your reception, this dress will deliver a comfortable fit with a sophisticated vibe.